joshuajdthompson/TIPP-Model-Maryland-Public/README.md

 ## Baseline Load

 If you choose to upload data directly, there’s no need to manually enter anything on the ‘Baseline Load’ page.
-In the case, you can skip ahead to the ‘List of BMPs’ section in the documentation.
+In this case, you can skip ahead to the ‘List of BMPs’ section in the documentation.

 Baseline land use can be categorized as ‘Aggregate Impervious’, ‘Impervious Road’, ‘Impervious Non-Road’, ‘Turf’, or ‘Septic’.
 Please note that these options vary based on your response to the ‘Use Disaggregated Impervious?’ question on the ‘Home’ page.